pexi-labs/pexiblock-sample/README.md

 ### Getting Your PEXIBLOCK Credentials

-Credentials should be configured on the backend server.
+Credentials should be configured on the pexiblock team.
 Contact the PEXIBLOCK team for your API credentials.

 ## Key Features